Swordsmanship: Indian

 Soldiers in ancient Indian subcontinent are recorded as carrying a shield and spear in their hands while a sword, dagger, and battle-axe were held at the waist.
 These included both straight swords and slightly curved sabres.
 The stout, straight sword appears to have been common and can be seen in early sculptural depictions of the epics.
 The hero Arjuna, for instance, is made to wield a one-handed sword with a bevelled point, a small handguard, and a large round pommel.
 Two-handed swords naturally had longer handles and were broad at the hilt.
 Curved swords are also known to have been in common use since at least the Buddhist era, including large kukri-like falchions.
 The most common type of curved sword is the katti, which still occurs under various names everywhere from the deep south to the far northeast.
 The handle, in particular, has changed over time, eventually incorporating a crossguard.
 The 16th-century Mughal conquests spread the talwar and similar weapons throughout the north, northwest and central regions.
 The talwar is still the most common form of sword in the martial arts of these areas, but the older katti is still used in some advanced forms.

 The earliest extant manual on ancient Indian swordsmanship is the Agni Purana, which gives 32 positions to be taken with the sword and shield.
 Indian swordplay is highly athletic, taking advantage of the weapon's lightweight.
 Techniques make extensive use of circular movements, often circling the weapon around the swordsman's head.
 Systems exist which focus on drawing the sword out of the opponent's body.
 The attacking weapon is rarely used for blocking, relying either on a shield as a parrying tool or a second sword.
 Dual-wielding is thus a common and valued skill in the Indian subcontinent.
 Sparring is done through an exercise called gatka, in which the practitioners fight with wooden sticks to simulate swords.

 Middle East

 Persian and Hebrew

 Swords in the Middle East evolved from daggers and sickles.
 They were originally made of copper, followed by bronze and finally iron.
 Among communities such as the Persians and Hebrews, the sword was short and equivalent to the Roman gladius.
 There did however exist longswords, slightly curved swords, and sickle-like swords similar to the Egyptian khopesh.
-Some blades were of such a size that it is difficult to classify them as either swords or daggers, and they are thus referred to by archaeologists as dagger-swords.
+Some blades were of such varying sizes that it is difficult to classify them as either daggers or swords, and they are thus referred to by archaeologists as dagger-swords.In modern Iran, traditional Persian armed combat called razmafzar is currently being reconstructed.
+At present, sword training includes the single sword, two swords, and the sword with a shield.